Coherence revival under the Unruh effect and its metrological advantage: Introduction

 \section{Introduction}

-Nonclassical correlation has long been regarded as a key physical resource.
-A notably example is quantum entanglement which plays a central role in many areas of fundamental physics \cite{Entg1,Entg2}, such as quantum information theory, black hole physics and cosmology.
-Other types of quantum correlation beyond entanglement, such as nonlocality \cite{Entg3} and quantum discord \cite{Entg4}, were also exploited.
-However, there are more general notions on quantum resource charactering the nonclassicality that makes a system inherently quantum.
-In recent years, a significant amount of work has been done on quantum coherence, which encapsulates the defining features of quantum theory in arbitrary dimensions, from superposition principle of single qubit to quantum correlations among multipartite.
+Nonclassical correlations have long been regarded as a key physical resource.
+A notable example is quantum entanglement, which plays a central role in many areas of fundamental physics \cite{Entg1,Entg2}, such as quantum information theory, black hole physics, and cosmology.
+Other types of quantum correlations beyond entanglement, such as nonlocality \cite{Entg3} and quantum discord \cite{Entg4}, were also exploited.
+However, there are more general notions on quantum {resources} characterizing the nonclassicality that makes a system inherently quantum.
+In recent years, intensive works have been done on quantum coherence, which encapsulates the defining features of quantum theory in arbitrary dimensions, from {the} superposition principle of single qubit to quantum correlations among multipartite.
 Quantum coherence constitutes a powerful resource \cite{Coh1,Coh2,Coh3}, which was wildly applied in quantum metrology \cite{Coh4}, biological systems \cite{Coh5} and thermodynamics \cite{Coh6}.
-Moreover, on a fundamental level, it has been shown \cite{Coh7,Coh8} that coherence and entanglement are actually intimately related as they are interchangeable and can be unified into a single resource (see also \cite{Coh9,Coh10} for a review).
+Moreover, {on} a fundamental level, it has been shown \cite{Coh7,Coh8} that coherence and entanglement are intimately related as they are interchangeable and can be unified into a single resource (see also \cite{Coh9,Coh10} for a review).

-On the other hand, it was realized that the intrinsic nonclassical correlation of quantum vacuum can be extracted by designed physical system.
-For instance, two initially uncorrelated Unruh-DeWitt (UDW) detectors in Minkowski spacetime can generate nonlocal entanglement under relativistic acceleration motion \cite{Entg5,Entg6,Entg7}, and be witnessed by various measures, such as uncertainty relation \cite{F1,F2} and Bell-type inequalities \cite{Entg7+,F3}.
-In above context, the residual entanglement at final equilibrium is a result of competition between the Unruh decoherence and entanglement generation from Markovian evolution of the detectors that interacts to background field.
-In other word, even with the entanglement generation, Unruh effect plays solely the role as an environment decoherence \cite{U1}.
+On the other hand, it was realized that {a designed physical system can extract the intrinsic nonclassical correlations of quantum vacuum}.
+For instance, two initially uncorrelated Unruh-DeWitt (UDW) detectors in Minkowski spacetime can generate nonlocal entanglement under relativistic acceleration motion \cite{Entg6,Entg7}, and be witnessed by various measures, such as uncertainty relation \cite{F1,F2} and Bell-type inequalities \cite{Entg7+,F3}.
+In this context, the residual entanglement of {the} final equilibrium is a result of competition between the Unruh decoherence and entanglement generation from {the} Markovian evolution of the detectors that interacts {with the} background field.
+In other words, even with the entanglement generation, {the} Unruh effect solely plays the role {of} an environment decoherence \cite{U1}.